exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - **Influence: The Psychology of Persuasion.
 Robert B Cialdini PhD**
 - The hard things about hard things.
 Ben Horowitz
 - Upstream: The Quest to Solve Problems Before They Happen.
 Dan Heath
+- The Essays of Warren Buffett: Lessons for Corporate America.
+Lawrence A. Cunningham

 ### 2019